Lebowski89/blog/content/common.md

 ## Introduction

 When you begin constructing your Ansible tasks - roles - collections, you quickly realise that there are many tasks that you will use repeatedly with little variance.
-For example, if you're using Ansible to help set-up and deploy your docker containers, you'll have common tasks that create directories, template configs, set-up DNS and set Traefik labels, among many others.
+For example, if you're using Ansible to help set-up and deploy your docker containers, you'll have common tasks that create directories, configs, DNS and Traefik labels, among many others.
 If you're like me, I would simply copy and paste these tasks.
-Sure, once you do this, Ansible will run through and automate tasks all the same.
-However, the more tasks that you have to repeat separately in a play, the more bloated and unreadable your playbook becomes and the maintenance upkeep these tasks will require in the long-run.
+While Ansible will run through and automate these repeated tasks all the same, the more tasks you have to repeat in a play, the more bloated and unreadable your playbook becomes and the more maintenance upkeep is required.

-To handle commonly repeated tasks, I've found it is effective to make a common task file resource, in which you then include during plays as required.
-In these common task are generic variables that are looped over and replaced with relevant variables as required.
+To handle commonly repeated tasks, I've found it is effective to make a common tasks, in which you include during plays as required.
+In these tasks are generic variables that are looped over and replaced with relevant variables as required.

 The rest of this document is dedicated to describing the common tasks I use.